MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/customizing-send-and-receive-components.md

 ---
-title: "Customizing Send and Receive Components | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Customize send and receive components using the RosettaNet accelerator in BizTalk Server | Microsoft Docs"
-ms.prod: "biztalk-server-2013"
-ms.reviewer: ""
-ms.suite: ""
+description: Create, customize, or set properties of the RosettaNet acclerator (BTARN) on send and receive ports in BizTalk Server ms.custom: "" ms.date: "08/09/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""
 ms.tgt_pltfrm: ""